de1m/aws-cost-exporter/README.md

 This is a [prometheus exporter](https://prometheus.io/docs/instrumenting/exporters/) to show daily cost of aws services

+**WARNING:** It's show only cost for regions and services, where the cost was more then $0

+**WARNING2**
+It takes approximately 5 minutes to collect the data(in my case, this is depended on number of active serices and regions), so don't set the cronjob to run more often then 5min.
+I recommendet to run with default settings.

+## For running in AWS EKS
+In aws eks you can use the role, with permissions that you need.
+For this you need to create the k8s [serviceAccount](https://github.com/aws/amazon-eks-pod-identity-webhook/blob/master/README.md) with the role and then mount this to deployment.
+This role need the policy "AssumeRoleWithWebIdentity"

 ## Collected information

 1. All services together in all regions (TYPE cost_all)